Weight-Sharing Regularization: EXPERIMENTS

-In \cref{tab:cifar}, we also measure sparsity and weight-sharing for various models.
-Our measure of weight-sharing is obtained by the formula $\frac{\text{\#non-zero distinct weights}}{\text{\#non-zero weights}}$.
-We do not include zeroed weights so that sparsity does not affect the measure.
+\textbf{Results.} \cref{tab:cifar} shows that both our weight-sharing regularization and our adaptation of $\ell_1$ regularization improve test accuracy compared to MLP and $\beta$-LASSO.
 We note that regularization with $\R$ achieves a weight-sharing measure that is closely aligned with that of the CNN network.
-As shown in the last row of \cref{tab:cifar}, we also observe that incorporating $\ell_1$ regularization into weight-sharing is likely to drive the shared weights towards zero.
+As shown in the last row of \cref{tab:cifar}, we also observe that incorporating $\ell_1$ regularization into weight-sharing is likely to drive the shared weights towards zero. \\ \cref{tab:cifar} also highlights the importance of using the proximal gradient descent algorithm compared to the subgradient method, which fails to achieve weight-sharing when trained with $\R$.

 By visualizing the rows of the first layer's weight matrix, we notice some clusters of similar and convolution-like patterns.
 Some of these similar patterns are demonstrated in \cref{fig:learned_conv_selected}.
 While~\citep{neyshabur2020towards} recreated sparsity of patterns, we also observe sparse weights with weight-sharing among them.
-These local patterns are translated across the input image to simulate the convolution operator in the fully-connected neural network.
+These local patterns are translated across the input image to simulate convolution in the fully connected neural network.

+\textbf{Practical remarks.} By comparing the training times of various algorithms, we observe that \ica is faster for weights encountered during training compared to \sca.
+We observed that \ica requires $\sim$500 rounds of iterations for $d \approx 10^8$ while in the worst case, it would require $d$ rounds.
+We, therefore, recommend using \sca as a backup in case \ica gets stuck on a difficult input.
+Such a setup will \textit{guarantee} fast training.
+Further details regarding runtimes can be found in \cref{app:run_time_compare}.